sillvva/Zen-Nebula/README.md

 ###

-<p align="left">• If you have not already, follow the Zen Live Editing guide to first create your chrome folder. https://docs.zen-browser.app/guides/live-editing<br><br>• Download the userChrome.css file and paste it into your chrome folder.<br><br>• Restart the browser to see if the UI has changed.<br><br>• Go to about:config in Zen and search for "browser.tabs.allow_transparent_browser", if the option is visible then set it to true, if not then click the "+" icon and set it to "boolean".</p>
+<p align="left">• If you have not already, follow the Zen Live Editing guide to first create your chrome folder: https://docs.zen-browser.app/guides/live-editing<br><br>• Download the userChrome.css file and paste it into your chrome folder.<br><br>• Restart the browser to see if the UI has changed.<br><br>• Go to about:config in Zen and search for "browser.tabs.allow_transparent_browser".
+If the option is visible, set it to "true".
+If not, click the "+" icon and set it to "boolean".</p>

 ###